cybertraining-dsc/su22-reu-385/time-series-prediction/autocorrelation/autocorrelation.md

 ![Auto Correlation](images/autocorellation.png){fig:autocorrelation}

-Figure @fig:Arima Model shows a graphs that give a visual explanation of the autocorellation of a time series
+Figure @fig:Arima Model shows a graphs that give a visual explanation of the autocorellation of a time series these output show the correllation between the dataset provided above.

 ## Partial Autocorrelation Function